mattlockyer/composables-998/README.md

 Discord and Discourse community: NFTy Magicians.
 Search Twitter for a link to join, or use this one: https://discord.gg/uxkHy3

+The current implementation of ERC998 was written by Nick Mudge <nick@perfectabstractions.com>, https://medium.com/@mudgen.

 ## Getting Started

 Clone the repo and run `npm i` then `truffle test`.
 You should see a number of tests passing.